pagefaultgames/pokerogue/.github/pull_request_template.md

 - [ ] Have I provided a clear explanation of the changes?
 - [ ] Have I tested the changes manually?
 - [ ] Are all unit tests still passing? (`npm run test`)
-  - [ ] Have I created new automated tests or updated existing tests related to the PR's changes?
+  - [ ] Have I created new automated tests (`npm run create-test`) or updated existing tests related to the PR's changes?
 - [ ] Have I provided screenshots/videos of the changes (if applicable)?
+  - [ ] Have I made sure that any UI change works for both UI themes (default and legacy)?

 Are there any localization additions or changes?
 If so:
 - [ ] Has a locales PR been created on the [locales](https://github.com/pagefaultgames/pokerogue-locales) repo?